-INTRODUCTION
+1 INTRODUCTION

 Landslide monitoring involves determining certain parameters and how they change with time.
-The two most important parameters are groundwater levels in the slope and movement.
-Movement involves depth of failure plane(s), direction, magnitude, and rate.
+The two most important parameters are groundwater levels in the slope and move ment.
+Movement involves locating the depth of failure plane(s), direction, magnitude, and rate.
 Depending on the complexity of the problem, one or all of these variables are desired.
-Piezometers allow the determination of water levels; inclinometers and tiltmeters allow determination of direction and rate, and to some extent, failure plane location; extensometers provide an indication of magnitude; and TDR allows determination of failure plane depth.
+Piezometers allow the determination of water levels.
+Inclinometers and tiltmeters allow determination of direction and rate, and to some extent, failure plane location.
+Extensometers provide an indication of magnitude.
+Time domain reflectometry (TDR) can locate failure plane depth.

 Conventional slope monitoring utilizes several methods or a combination of methods.
-This includes surveying to track the movements of targets on the slope surface, extensioneters which record the movement of a wire firmly attached to the slope, and inclinometers.
+This includes surveying to track the movements of targets on the slope surface, extensioneters which record the movement of a wire firmly attached to the slope, and probe inclinometers.
 Inclinometers are the most common means of long-term monitoring of slopes.

 Critical facilities adjacent to many unstable slopes has created a need for monitoring systems which can provide immediate warning if movement occurs.
 Advances in telecommunications and electronic instrumentation make it possible to economically monitor slope movements from a distance.
 Many types of sensors and data transmission systems are available.
-Several systems were installed in Central and Northern California using extensioneters, tiltmeters, inclinometers, and TDR.
+Several systems were installed in California using extensometers, tiltmeters, inclinometers, and TDR.
 Telemetry was by either cell phone or hard wire phone.
 Power was provided by rechargeable lead/acid batteries and solar panels.